OpenBionics/Prosthetic-Hands/README.md

-# Openbionics - Prosthetic Hands
+# OpenBionics - Prosthetic Hands

 Nowadays most prosthetic hands cost dozens of thousands of USD.
 The OpenBionics initiative (www.openbionics.org) presents a new open-source design for highly functional prosthetic hands.
 The proposed hands cost less than 200$, weigh less than 300 gr and can be easily fabricated with off-the-shelf materials and rapid prototyping techniques (3D Printing).